slangerosuna/space_cowboy_rpg/README.md

 ## build

 Requires Nightly Rust due to use of unstable features.
-In order to enable this, run `rustup default Nightly`
+In order to enable this, run `rustup default nightly`

 Download [this](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM), extract it, rename it to `word2vec.bin`, and place it in the `resources` folder